 “Well, like the stories of the adventurers who explored the Black Wastes to try and uncover the dragon corpses.
 The few who made it out alive told crazy—and I do mean insane—stories about the things they saw.”

 “Dragon corpses?
 What kind of things did they see?”

 “Well, how long is your essay supposed to be?”

 She waved her hand carelessly.
 “That’s nothing.
 Take notes.
 I will give you the information for the source material you can say you referenced if your tutor gives you problems, too.”
 She settled next to him on the top step of the stairs, speaking slowly.
 “This comes out of Edward Leeson’s third volume of ‘History of the Indomitable Race,’ which is actually kind of an ironic title, because…”

 She told stories, repeating particularly interesting sections, answering questions, and helping him spell certain names while Theo scribbled as fast as he could to keep up with the information.
 Almost an hour later, he had three pages of notes and a cramping hand.
 “Okay.
 I think that’s enough material,” she said finally.

 She stood and began to walk down the hall to Katerin’s office, and Theo gathered up his things and scrambled to walk with her.
-“Briarson said that his partner went to check the perimeter around their camp, but didn’t come back until dawn, and when he did he was glowing, shooting off sparks of green light, ‘like a dandelion in the wind.’”
+“Briarson said that his partner went to check the perimeter around their camp, but didn’t come back until dawn, and when he did, he was glowing and shooting off sparks of green light, ‘like a dandelion in the wind.’”
 She used her fingers to indicate the quotation, then knocked on the door to Katerin’s office.
 “So Briarson shot him with an arrow.
 Well, six arrows.
 Briarson said his partner kept getting up again, so he had to keep shooting.
-No one knows if that really happened, or if Briarson had gone insane by then.”
+No one knows if that really happened or if Briarson had gone insane by then.”

 When Katerin called for them to come in, Theo bounced into the room.
 “What happened then?
 Did Briarson get out?”